saschagrunert/git-journal/README.md

 configuration with comments can also be
 [found here](https://saschagrunert.github.io/git-journal/gitjournal/struct.GitJournal.html#examples-1).

-If the setup is done _git-journal_ will verify your inserted commit message as well as doing a preparation.
+If the setup is done _git-journal_ will verify your inserted commit message as well as doing a commit message preparation.
 For example, if we are now trying to commit something which can not be parsed:

 ```terminal
 > touch my_file